History of slavery in New York (state): Slave trade

 For more than two decades after the first shipment, the Dutch West India Company was dominant in the importation of slaves from the coasts of Africa.
 A number of slaves were imported directly from the company's stations in Angola to New Netherland.
+This trade supplied the colony with the enslaved labor that underpinned much of its early agricultural and urban development.
+Members of the prominent Philipse family were among the leading slave traders and slaveholders.

 Due to a lack of workers in the colony, it relied upon on African slaves, who were described by the Dutch as "proud and treacherous", a stereotype for African-born slaves.
 The Dutch West India Company allowed New Netherlanders to trade slaves from Angola for "seasoned" African slaves from the Dutch West Indies, particularly Curaçao, who sold for more than other slaves.
 They also bought slaves that came from privateers of Spanish slave ships.
 For instance, La Garce a French privateer, arrived in New Amsterdam in 1642 with Spanish Negroes that were captured from a Spanish ship.
 Although they claimed to be free, and not African, the Dutch sold them as slaves due to their skin color.

 Unlike slaves from other colonies, slaves in New Amsterdam could sue another person whether white or black.
 Early instances included suits filed for lost wages and damages when a slave's pig was injured by a white man's dog.
 Slaves could also be sued.
 (Note: On December 9, 1638, a slave known as Anthony the Portuguese sued a wealthy merchant of possibly mixed ancestry, Anthony Janszoon van Salee, and was awarded reparations for damages caused to his hog by the defendant's dog.
-In the following year Pedro Negretto successfully sued an Englishman, John Seales, for wages due for tending hogs.
+In the following year Pedro Negretto successfully sued an English colonist, John Seales, for wages due for tending hogs.
 Manuel de Reus, a servant of the Director General Willem Kieft, granted a power of attorney to the commas at Fort Orange to collect fifteen guilders in back wages for him from Hendrick Fredricksz."
 Unique to this colony was how punishment could be given to a Slave.
 In this case he was suited, "...in 1639 a white merchant Jan Jansen Damen, sued Little Manuel (sometimes called Manuel Minuit) and was in turn sued by Manuel de Reus; both cases were settled out of court.")

 Partial and full freedom

 By 1644, some slaves had earned partial freedom, or half-freedom, in New Amsterdam and were able to earn wages.
 Under Roman-Dutch law they had other rights in the commercial economy, and intermarriage with working-class whites was frequent.
 Land grant records show that Land of the Blacks was located just north of New Amsterdam.
-As the English began to seize New Amsterdam in 1664, the Dutch freed about 40 men and women who had been granted half-slave status, to ensure that the English would not keep them enslaved.
+During the English conquest of New Netherland in 1664, the Dutch freed about 40 men and women who had been granted half-slave status.
 The new freemen had their original land grants finalized and all grants were officially marked as owned by the new freemen.